yeoman/yeoman/cli/docs/docs.md

 ```

 - source     - Path to the source directory
-- dest       - where the files will be copied to
+- dest       - Where the files will be copied to
 - opts       - (optional) An Hash object with an `ignore` property
-- cb         - callback to call on completion
+- cb         - Callback to call on completion

 # Task - usemin

-Replaces references ton non-optimized scripts / stylesheets into a
+Replaces references to non-optimized scripts / stylesheets into a
-set of html files (or any template / views).
+set of HTML files (or any template / views).

 Usemin task is probably the trickiest one.
 It'll replace references to
 non minified scripts / stylesheets to their optimized / versioned